acid-design-lab/DataCon24/README.md

        2.3.
 Experimental_high_uptake

-       Contain CPP sequences with high (but not stated) uptake in .txt format.
+       Contains CPP sequences with high (but not stated) uptake in .txt format.

+       2.4.
+Balanced_dataset

+       Represents a balanced dataset of CPPs and non-CPPs; often used for model benchmarking.

 ### 3. Non-CPPs